 Heartland of America Park © Raymond Bucko, SJ

-Omaha has long been saddled with a reputation as a flyover city, that is, a place those living in more happening areas are content to see merely from the air when hopping from one coast to the other.
+Omaha has long been saddled with a reputation as a flyover city; that is, a place many travellers only see from the air when hopping from one coast to the other.
 But over the past 20 years, the city has slowly been transforming itself, edging out middle American blandness while retaining the friendly, down-to-earth manner of the Midwest.
 Omaha remains a travel hub due to its central location, but the music scene, quality museums, and vibrant downtown historic neighbourhood now ensure that the city is a worthwhile final destination, rather than just a pleasant pit stop on the way to elsewhere.